Canon SX50 vs Sony NEX-3

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX50 HS and Sony Alpha NEX-3 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the SX50 and the NEX-3 have been discontinued, but can regularly be found used on eBay.
+Both the SX50 and the NEX-3 have been discontinued, but can regularly be found used on ebay.
 The NEX-3 was replaced by the Sony NEX-3N, while the SX50 was followed by the Canon SX60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the SX50 and NEX-3 can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Sony NEX-3 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX50 or the Sony NEX-3 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.